Mellotron: Notable users

 The Mellotron became a key instrument in progressive rock.
 King Crimson bought two Mellotrons when forming in 1969.
 They were aware of Pinder's contributions to the Moody Blues and did not want to sound similar, but concluded there was no other way of generating the orchestral sound.
-The instrument was originally played by Ian McDonald, and subsequently by Robert Fripp on McDonald's departure.
+The instrument was originally played by Ian McDonald, and subsequently by Robert Fripp upon McDonald's departure.
 Later member David Cross recalled he did not particularly want to play the Mellotron, but felt that it was simply what he needed to do as a member of the band.

 Tony Banks bought a Mellotron from Fripp in 1971, which he claimed was previously used by King Crimson, to use with Genesis.
-He decided to approach the instrument in a different way to a typical orchestra, using block chords, and later stated that he used it in the same manner as a synth pad on later albums.
+He decided to not to use the instrument as though it were an orchestra, instead using block chords.
+He went on to explain that he used it in the same manner as a synth pad on later albums.
 His unaccompanied introduction to "Watcher of the Skies" on the album Foxtrot (1972), played on a Mk II with combined strings and brass, became significant enough that Streetly Electronics provided a "Watcher Mix" sound with the M4000.
 Banks claims to still have a Mellotron in storage, but does not feel inclined to use it as he generally prefers to use up-to-date technology.
-Barclay James Harvest's Woolly Wolstenholme bought an M300 primarily to use for string sounds, and continued to play the instrument live into the 2000s as part of a reformed band.
+Barclay James Harvest's Woolly Wolstenholme bought an M300 primarily to use for string sounds, and continued to play an M400 live into the 2000s as part of a reformed band.

 Rick Wakeman played Mellotron on David Bowie's 1969 hit song "Space Oddity".
 Having previously found it difficult to keep in tune, Wakeman had discovered a way to do so using a special fingering technique.

-The Mellotron was used by German electronic band Tangerine Dream through the 1970s, on albums such as Atem (1973), Phaedra (1974), Rubycon (1975), Stratosfear (1976), and Encore (1977).
+The Mellotron was used extensively by German electronic band Tangerine Dream through the 1970s, on albums such as Atem (1973), Phaedra (1974), Rubycon (1975), Stratosfear (1976), and Encore (1977).
 In the late 1970s, French duo Space Art used a Mellotron during the recording of their second album, Trip in the Centre Head.
 In 1983, the band's Christopher Franke asked Mellotronics if they could produce a digital model, as the group migrated towards using samplers.